systelab/prometheus-monitoring/README.md

 ## Run the stack

-In order to tun Prometehus and Grafana, run the following command
+In order to tun Prometheus and Grafana, run the following command

 ```bash
 $ docker-compose up -d